JoeStanton/baseline-agent/README.md

-# lighthouse-dsl
+# lighthouse-agent

-Express a system and its dependencies conveniently.
-Generate dependency graphs from this data.
+Express a system and its dependencies conveniently using a DSL.
+Execute this description to validate a deployment and feed metrics back to a management server.